thunderbird/webext-docs/browserAction.rst

       :name: [``default_area``]
       :type: (`string`)

       Defines the location the browserAction will appear.
-The default location is ``maintoolbar``.
+The default location is :value:`maintoolbar`.

       Supported values: